 Using Reasonable Limits to Manipulate the Amount of Blank Space on a Histogram (Histogram X-Axis Scaling)

 In WinSPC's Data Collection mode the visible area of a histogram is bounded by the lower reasonable limit on the left and the upper reasonable limit on the right.
 In some cases, this results in too much or too little blank space preceding the first histogram bar and following the last histogram bar.
 To increase this blank space, the reasonable limits of the histogram variable can be widened.
 Similarly, to decrease this blank space, the reasonable limits of the histogram variable can be tightened.

-NOTE: While Reasonable Limits still act as the default X-Axis scaling, in WinSPC's Variable Analyzer and in Report Templates via Chart Color Schemes in version 8.3 and newer, you can select other limits to manipulate the amount of blank space on a histogram.
+NOTE: While Reasonable Limits still act as the default X-Axis scaling, in WinSPC's Variable Analyzer, Dashboards and Report Templates, you can select other limits to manipulate the amount of blank space on a histogram using Chart Schemes.
 For more on this feature, please reference the following Knowledgebase article: http://knowledgebase.winspc.com/questions/309/

 Default Reasonable Limits

 The default Upper Reasonable Limit is 50% of the difference between the Upper Specification Limit and the Target value added to the Upper Specification Limit.
 In mathematical terms this is:

 USL + 0.5(USL - Target Value)

 The default Lower Reasonable Limit is 50% of the difference between the Lower Specification Limit and the Target value subtracted from the Lower Specification Limit.
 In mathematical terms this is:

 For instructions on specifying Reasonable Limits for a variable, go to the WinSPC Help System ab under the 'Contents' tab see "Setting Up WinSPC"→ "Setting Up Parts Or Processes" → "Setting Up Variables" → "Setting Up Variable Specifications (Advanced)".